-Make sure that the product that is mentioned in the reviews is the same product that you buy.
-“Stores can change the products they sell, but keep the same page,” explains Heather Lovett, director of public relations at Deal News.
-“Maybe they sold a bunch of pencils on the cheap and got a bunch of five-star reviews, but then they changed the product to a plastic helicopter that breaks when it is first used.”
-Most reviewers leave their feedback on the quality of the product, so a quick look will be enough to assess the situation.
+Make sure the product mentioned in the reviews is the same product that you are purchasing.
+“Stores can change the products they sell, but still keep the same page,” explains Heather Lovett, director of public relations for Deal News.
+"Maybe they sold a pack of pencils cheap and got a bunch of five-star reviews, but then they changed the product to a plastic helicopter that breaks on first use."
+Most reviewers give their feedback on the quality of the product, so a quick glance will be enough to assess the situation.

 Check reviews for authenticity

 Watch out for fake reviews.
-“Amazon's review system is easy to fool with fake, artificial, and manageable reviews,” said Derek Hales, editor-in-chief of Modern Castle.
-Signs of fake recall may be those that use only one or two words, such as “Fantastic!”
-Or “Great product!”.
-You can also click on the reviewer's profile to see what the history of his reviews looks like.
+“Amazon's review system can be easily fooled with fake, artificial and manipulated reviews,” said Derek Hales, editor-in-chief of Modern Castle.
+Signs of a fake review can be those that use only one or two words, such as "Fantastic!"
+Or "Great product!"
+You can also click on a reviewer's profile to see what their review history looks like.

 Keep track of whether the seller is an intermediary or manufacturer

-“Whenever possible, buy the product directly from the brand or manufacturer of the product, and not from a casual seller,” advises Lauren Richter, founder and CEO of BlueBiology.
-“Otherwise, you risk buying counterfeit products or products not covered by the warranty.”
+“Whenever possible, buy directly from a brand or product manufacturer, rather than from a random seller,” advises Lauren Richter, founder and CEO of BlueBiology.
+"Otherwise, you risk buying counterfeit products or products that are not covered by the warranty."

 On the subject: 10 Secret Tricks Every Amazon Buyer Must Know